Nawaz remains unstable on 14th day at Services Hospital

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Former prime minister Nawaz’s condition Monday remained unstable with fluctuation in blood sugar level due to administering of steroids.
+LAHORE: Former prime minister Nawaz condition Monday remained unstable with fluctuation in blood sugar level due to administering of steroids.

+The platelets count remained unchanged in the last couple of days and stayed at 40,000.
+“Multiple complications are hampering efforts in increasing platelets count,” a source added.

+The management of co-morbidities of former premier simultaneously remains a challenge for the Special Medical Board on 14th day of his admission at the Services Hospital.

 Prof Mehmood Ayyaz while talking to media claimed that the Nawaz’s family had not requested to shift him from Services Hospital to any private health facility.
 “Treatment of Nawaz will continue at the Services Hospital till his recovery,” he added.
 Meanwhile, the family members visited the hospital and inquired after Nawaz.
 Maryam is already staying in the hospital to look after her father.